The Way

 Constantine's Church

 In 312 AD, the most powerful man in the Western world declared himself a Christian.
 Within 70 years, Christianity was the official state religion of the Roman Empire.
-Here is what that actually meant.
+This page documents what that transition looked like, drawing on primary and secondary historical sources.
+All claims are cited.

 312 AD